Watch and listen to ‘FAIRIES’ >>>

 My creative process for this song started when a friend of mine gave birth to a baby boy she called Cathal (an Irish name meaning Battle-Ruler or Great Warrior).
 When I asked what I could get as a present for her new arrival my friend replied ‘Ah no, you don’t have to get him anything – sure maybe write him a song some day’.
 Well, unbeknownst to her I started thinking and one year on – just in time for his first birthday – I recorded a song which I am now proud to dedicate to young Cathal McGrath.
-I will also take the liberty of extending this dedication to the children of ALL my friends near and far… in the hope that you will all grow up and become ‘Great Warriors’ – fighting for human rights.
+I will also take the liberty of extending this dedication to the children of ALL my friends near and far… in the hope that you will all grow up and become ‘Great Warriors’ – fighting for human rights, equality and justice.
 But now, to explain further, I must go back to the beginning… To gain inspiration I decided to think back to written works I had loved in my own childhood.
 My mother had read many poems and fairytales to me and one that had stuck in my mind was by the Ulster poet William Allingham called ‘The Fairies’ (first published in a collection of his poems back in 1850).
 I rediscovered this poem when i ‘graduated’ to Primary School… indeed looking back at my old school poetry jotter, (which was until recently carefully ‘filed’ away in my attic), I can further reveal that even at such a tender age I was inspired to warn people:

 When everybody is asleep, Out the little people creep.

 Pixies, fairies, little men too, Out from the cupboards, from behind the loo!